brunerd/jpt/README.md

 	[start:stop:step]
 		slice operation for arrays, accepts pos/neg integers, script and filter expressions, or leave empty [?(@ >= 3 && @ <= 10 )] or [?(@.key == "string" || @['key2'] == "string2")] or the off-spec [?(@name =~ /key.*/)], etc...
-		filter expressions can return one or more matching nodes
+		filter expressions can return one or more matching objects within an array
 		@ is the current object, dot and bracket notation can be used to query child nodes Use logical operators like: == (equal), != (not equal), > (greater than), < (less than), >= (greater or equal), <= (less or equal)
 		Multiple criteria can be evaluated with && (AND) and || (OR).
 Regular expressions can also be used: '=~ /regexp/'
 		@.length is the length of an array or string
 		@name is the current property name (an off-spec but useful quirk of the original Goessner code) [(@.length/2)]
-		script expression, returns a single value, use as an array index selector [1] or [-1]
+		"script expression", returns a single value, use as an array index selector that allow division
+		Note: This will not make it into the IETF JSONPath spec [1] or [-1]
 		array index, integers only, positive starts at the beginning, negative references from the end ["-"]